 Legal Status and Regulation

-Key Legislation and Policies
+Key laws and policies

-Under current rules, healers are encouraged to register with local authorities and the Council; registration typically requires demonstrable knowledge, ethical conduct, and community endorsement.
-Registration helps patients verify a healer’s status and enables authorities to act when abuses occur.
+Healers are encouraged to register with local authorities and the Traditional and Complementary Medicine Council where registration systems exist.
+Registration typically requires demonstrated knowledge, ethical conduct, and community endorsement; it helps patients verify a practitioner’s status and enables authorities to act if abuses occur.

 Cultural Perceptions and Contemporary Views

-Positive Perceptions
+Positive perceptions

-- Preservers of cultural heritage and indigenous knowledge about medicinal plants
+- Preservers of cultural heritage and indigenous knowledge about medicinal plants.

-Concerns and Criticisms
+Concerns and criticisms

-- Risk of exploitation by unqualified individuals claiming healing powers
+- Risk of exploitation by unqualified individuals claiming healing powers.

 Regional Variations and Tribal Practices